Culture of Philadelphia: Philadelphia aristocracy

 By the second half of the 18th century Philadelphia had developed an upper-class society.
 Many of the families that made up the upper class could trace their lineage to the earliest Quaker settlers, though many of these had subsequently joined the Church of England or Presbyterian denominations.
 The Philadelphia upper class was exclusive; what mattered was a person's family, not a person's wealth.
 Inheritance was better than self-made wealth.

 In the late 19th century Mark Twain observed, "In Boston, they ask how much does he know.
 In New York, how much is he worth.
 In Philadelphia, who were his parents."
 A person could not enter Philadelphia society by acquisition of wealth, but their offspring, if they grew up well and married into the right family, could create a new lineage if the family stayed respectable.

 In the 18th century, the wealth had been built on shipping, trade, and real estate.
 Despite the later generations' inheritance they were expected to pursue a career.
 The acceptable careers in Philadelphia were medicine and law, with insurance, banking, and brokerage next in line on the ladder of acceptability.
 Running the family business was also acceptable especially if it related to iron and steel making, coal, and the railroads.
 Beyond their careers, the Philadelphia elite strived to have a seat on a board, particularly as the chairman of the board.
 Business boards such as the boards for the Pennsylvania Railroad and Philadelphia Savings Fund Society were important, but so were charitable, institutional, cultural and social boards.

 The Philadelphia upper class engaged in fox hunting, race horse breeding, attending balls and lavishly entertaining in their townhouses or mansions.
-The elite also joined exclusive clubs such as the State in Schuylkill and the Philadelphia Union League.
+The elite also joined exclusive clubs such as the State in Schuylkill, the Philadelphia Club, the Philadelphia Cricket Club, and the Union League.
 The upper class started with mansions in Old City, but through the 18th and 19th centuries upper class gradually moved west through Center City until the end of the 19th century when much of the upper class moved to large mansions along the Philadelphia Main Line.
 The Philadelphia aristocracy lasted well into the 20th century but by the end of the century the old rich families were overwhelmed by the new rich.
-By the late 20th century, membership in the upper class was defined less by ancestry, and organizations such as the Union League began to accept limited numbers of Jews, Catholics, and African Americans.
+By the late 20th century, membership in the upper class was defined less by ancestry, and organizations such as the Union League began to accept limited numbers of Jews, Catholics, African Americans, and even Indians.